Lester Holt Meets His Biggest Little Fan

-A 7-year-old Lester Holt fan who local news interview went viral got to meet the "NBC Nightly News" anchor Tuesday at NBC News headquarters in New York City.
+A 7-year-old Lester Holt fan whose local news interview went viral got to meet the "NBC Nightly News" anchor Tuesday at NBC News headquarters in New York City.

 "I didn't really see you on TV that much," Jaden — whose last name his mom asked NBC News not to use — told Drew Carney, a reporter for NBC station KGW in Portland, Oregon, as he passed through Portland International Airport this month.
 "Lester Holt?
 Usually you see him more on the news than you."